 It is a demanding production in which to perform eight times weekly, and the themes are violent, abusive, and demanding on every actor.
 It begins with Amir (Amir Arison) in 1975 stating, “What they say about the past – you can bury it,” foreshadowing events about to unfold, taking us to 2001.

 A Tablar Artist

-Narrated by the story writer Ari, we enter his consciousness to understand his complicated existence and what motivates him to action – or in some instances, inaction.
-There are moments of humor when as a child, Amir wants to go to Iran to meet John Wayne or pursue a fate thought worse than death of touring with a troupe of actors.
+Narrated by the story writer Ari, we enter his consciousness to understand his complicated existence and what motivates him to action – or, in some instances, inaction.
+There are moments of humor when, as a child, Amir wants to go to Iran to meet John Wayne or pursue a fate thought worse than the death of touring with a troupe of actors.

 I was momentarily stunned by a comment in the play, “Drinking is a sin according to bearded self-righteous idiots.”
 This led to other thought-provoking lines like “All sin is theft, variations of theft.”
-Baba (Faran Tahir) states gems like “Children are not coloring books; you cannot fill them with your favorite color.
+Baba (Faran Tahir) states, “Children are not coloring books; you cannot fill them with your favorite color.
 I would not believe he was mine if I didn’t see him come out of the womb.”
 An audience favorite from Baba was, “A person who wastes his G-D-given talents is a donkey.”
-A disclaimer, he was not referring to U.S. politics.
+A disclaimer: he was not referring to U.S. politics.

 Near the end of the play, a Pakistani doctor (Danish Farooqui) sums it up with, “You Afghanis are a little reckless.
 Take care.”

 Adapted by Matthew Spangler, and is based on the novel by Khaled Hosseini.